Webpage created: June 30, 2017

 After returning to the Promenade, we shall now view the landmarks on the southern, seaward, side, starting almost opposite the entrance from Lockyer Street with the Belvedere, from which an excellent view of Plymouth Sound, Drake's Island and, to the right, West Hoe, is obtained.
 In the distance, on the opposite shore, is Mount Edgcumbe Park.
 The Belvedere was once known as the Corporation Seat and is actually best viewed from the road below, which we shall get to later.
 The Victorian Camera Obscura used to sit on top of the Belvedere.

 The most prominent structure on Plymouth Hoe is undoubtedly Smeaton's Tower, a former lighthouse from the Eddystone Reef.
+It replaced a Trinity House Obelisk that had stood near the site to guide ships' captains into Sutton Harbour.
 Near here used to be the Bandstand, where military bands used to give concerts during the summer months.
 On the seaward side of it will be seen a small building which was built as a Look-out House or Watch House.

 Leaving the Hoe on the eastern side by the path from the lighthouse one will come to a restaurant known as The Plymouth Dome.
 This replaced the Mallard Cafe during the 1980s and was at first a cafe cum local history display which the Council failed to maintain and update.
 In the wall at the entrance is the Reform Tablet.